-If you have a health insurance claim that is wrong it can be a lengthy process to get the claim corrected.
-Additionally, you may need to fight with the insurance company if they have denied coverage for a service or procedure.
-You should begin each process with a notebook to record the results of each conversation you have with personnel.
-You should carefully check all of your medical bills to try to save money on your healthcare.
+If you have an incorrect health insurance claim, it can be a lengthy process to get the details corrected.
+Additionally, you may need to deal with the insurance company if they have denied coverage for a service or procedure.
+Here's how to dispute an incorrect medical bill or denied insurance claim.

 Call Your Insurance Company and the Hospital

 Wait for the results of the inquiry to come back.
-If they still claim that you received the service, you may need to refer it their supervisor.
-Once you have worked through to the top level you will need to request a meeting in person to discuss the discrepancy.
-It rarely gets to this point.
+If they still claim that you received the service, and won't remove the error from your bill, you may need to refer it to their supervisor.
+Once you have worked through to the top level, you will need to request a meeting in person to discuss the discrepancy.

-You may also need to contact a lawyer if this does not work.
-Keep your insurance informed during this entire process.
-If the claim is expensive, they may assign you a caseworker to work with on this.
+The worst-case scenario is that you may also need to contact a lawyer if these first efforts do not work.
+Keep your insurance company informed during this entire process.
+If the claim is expensive, it may assign you a caseworker to work with on this.

 Check Insurance Codes on the Doctor and Hospital Bills

-To avoid confusion on getting your bills paid you should make sure that you get all necessary procedures preapproved.
+To avoid confusion on getting your bills paid, you should make sure that you get all necessary procedures preapproved.
 Often the doctor will do this, but you can call the insurance company to make sure that it has gone through.
 A quick phone call can save you a lot of money in the future.
-The day before the procedure, you should call and double check that everything is approved by the insurance company.
-It is always good to check yourself so you are not hit with an unexpected bill if the claim is denied.
+The day before the procedure, you should call and double-check that everything is approved by the insurance company.
+It is always good to check so that you will not be hit with an unexpected bill if the claim is denied.

 Sometimes a hospital is on the in-network list, but some of the doctors there are not.
 Anesthesiologists are notorious for this.
 You should contact your insurance company and the hospital beforehand to find out the options to help you pay the lowest amounts for these services.
-You will need to check to see if everyone involved in your procedure is pre-approved.
+You will need to check to see whether everyone involved in your procedure is preapproved.

 If you do not have medical insurance, you should shop around before you have anything done.
 You can also work out a payment plan with the hospital.
 If you can't afford health care, you should speak to the hospital before you have anything done.
-Many hospitals will lower the cost if you do not have insurance and may be willing to work out a payment plan with you.
-These deals vary by hospital and it is worth calling several in your area to find the best deal, especially if you do not have insurance.
+Many hospitals will lower the cost if you do not have insurance and may be willing to work out a payment plan.